-When creating a large software ecosystem, there are a lot of components making the whole.
+When creating a large software ecosystem, there are a lot of components that make up the whole.
 Many of those pieces are (or should be) the same.
-As a product or platform grows, and the team with it, it can be a struggle to maintain the design consistency that a top-tier user experience demands.
-Whether it’s due to a fast-moving project, inexperience, or enormous scale, complexity happens to the most well-intentioned organizations.
+As a product or platform grows (and the team with it), it can be a struggle to maintain the design consistency that a top-tier user experience demands.
+Whether this is due to a fast-moving project, inexperience, or enormous scale, complexity happens to the most well-intentioned organizations.
 This kind of design debt can create major headaches for designers, developers, and especially users; it’s also a significant cost to the business in terms of maintenance and missed opportunities.

 We begin building these style guides early with mood boards to provide a solid base of “personality” for the product or brand.
 Designers then make good use of Sketch symbols to expedite delivery & maximize time solving the big problems.
 Even in the earliest stages of a design project, a style guide enables designers to get to high-fidelity designs quickly without sacrificing the ability to iterate as the project progresses.
 InVision Inspect then translates these symbols for the product team to build out.

 • Animation guidelines

 • Copywriting & voice samples